 Guide for Parents / Guardians

-It is important to remember that however good a child may become at football within Athenry Soccer Club it is important that we reinforce the message to parents that positive encouragement will contribute to:
+It is important to remember that however good a child may become at football within Athenry Association Football Club it is important that we reinforce the message to parents that positive encouragement will contribute to:

 A sense of personal achievement.